 The Engineer supports the technical development of API’s news products.
-The current product portfolio includes the audience data tools Metrics for News and Source Matters, and the Web Applications Engineer will help ensure the tools operate reliably and meet the needs of users, who may be journalists in newsrooms in the United States and other countries.
-The product portfolio may expand in the future, and this position helps link our product roadmap to our strategic goals as we support news organizations who are trying to understand, engage and serve their audiences better.
+The current product portfolio includes the audience data tools Metrics for News and Source Matters, and the Web Applications Engineer will help ensure the tools operate reliably and meet the needs of users, who are journalists in newsrooms in the United States and other countries.
+The product portfolio will expand in the future, and this position helps link our product roadmap to our strategic goals as we support news organizations who are trying to understand, engage and serve their audiences better.

-The role requires some client-facing duties, so the ability to communicate clearly is essential, as well as a willingness to collaborate with other team members to understand the needs of our clients, which can help to refine our product vision and strategy.
+The role requires some client-facing duties, so the ability to communicate clearly is essential, as well as a willingness to collaborate with other team members to understand the needs of our clients, which can help refine our product vision and strategy.
 The position reports to the Director of Product Strategy.
-Key responsibilities and functions of the position include:
+Day-to-day responsibilities generally include:

 - Write, debug, and document code for frontend and backend software built on the Laravel PHP framework on a LAMP stack (i.e., Linux, Apache, MySQL, and PHP).

 - Be a technical point of contact for newsroom partners to conduct setup, receive feedback, resolve questions or issues, and advise on optimal configuration.

 - Maintain the support ticket pipeline with the Senior Applications Engineer to resolve bugs and provide technical information to all of our partners.